juancrobles/OSCLufs/README.md

 /OSCLufs/audio/getDevicesCount {string ALL|INPUT|OUTPUT}: Requests for the audio inputs count
 Parameters:
     1.- Type of devices of type string, available values:
-        * ALL: search against all devices connected.
+        * ALL: Search against all devices connected.
-        * INPUT: only input devices connected.
+        * INPUT: Only input devices connected.
-        * OUPUT: only output devices connected.
+        * OUPUT: Only output devices connected.

 Listen for the following OSC message:
 /OSCLufs/audio/devicesCount {integer num}